 Sales professionals are presented an enormous amount of pressure.
 This includes personal and family pressure to hit necessary quotas and get paid, pressure from management to continuously improve month after month, quarter after quarter, year after year, pressure from customers who are scavenging for the best deals, and pressure from both internal and external competition.
 Sales reps also work tremendously long hours and always have to put on their A-game.
 Letting a bad day or personal issue hinder performance has a direct effect on revenue and also the company’s reputation.
 Your sales reps are the face of the company, and their ability to work past personal issues or bad days is integral to success.

 Sales reps are also very autonomous and need to be highly disciplined with time.
-You might be now realizing that asking your sales team to outperform their competitors or boost revenue from years prior without any training in resiliency was like tasking somebody with catching a fish without a fishing pole.
+You might be now realizing that asking your sales team to outperform their competitors or boost revenue from years prior without any training in Resilience was like tasking somebody with catching a fish without a fishing pole.
 Just because some people somehow manage to do it, doesn’t mean you should expect it from everyone.
 Giving your sales team the training to be the best sales people they can be is common sense.

-Putting the Resiliency Model to Work
+Putting the Resilience Model to Work

 TRACOM’s Adaptive Mindset for Resiliency Model is comprised of nine elements that directly address improving sales.
 These nine elements include personal responsibility, realistic optimism, personal beliefs, self-assurance, self-composure, problem-solving, goal-orientation, courageous conversations and social support.